ujizin/Leafy/README.md

 <img src="assets/icon.png" />

-# CameraReminder
+# Leafy

-CameraReminder is an open-source project that save photos and keep reminding you with alarms from places, documents, keys and other stuffs...
+Leafy is an open-source project that save photos and keep reminding you with alarms from places, documents, keys and other stuffs...
 The project purpose is to study the latest features with Android development. 🚀

 ## 📗 Tech Stack